 Discover new possibilities!
-This course will expand your visual interests and add new energy to your work in digital B&W. Inspiration and knowledge is derived from lectures that examine the work of major photographers in specific fields, providing a context for each day's work.
+This course will expand your visual interests and add new energy to your work.
+Inspiration and knowledge is derived from lectures that examine the work of major photographers in specific fields, providing a context for each day's work.
 Discussions cover theory, history, and technical concerns.
-Afternoons are spent working in the field on specific assignments, each designed to awaken your eye and strengthen your ability to deal effectively with new subject matter in a highly personal way.
+Afternoons are spent working in the field on specific assignments, each designed to awaken your eye and strengthen your ability to deal effectively with new subject matter in a meaningful and personal way.

 Subjects covered during the week:

 First Day: Spaces - The afternoon is spent photographing spaces, capturing the corner of a room, photographing a farmyard, backyard or porch.

 Second Day: The Landscape - We work on rural and urban landscapes, photographing seascapes and horizons to create three-dimensionality with the foreground, middle-ground and background.